Navigating the UAE Economic Substance Regulations (ESR): A Compliance Guide

 Introduced in 2019, the UAE Economic Substance Regulations (ESR) were implemented to ensure that UAE entities that report profits actually undertake genuine economic activity in the country.
 Before ESR, shell companies could claim a UAE tax residency to avoid taxes elsewhere without having any real operations here.

-ESR applies to all UAE onshore, Free Zone, and financial Free Zone (e.g., DIFC, ADGM) entities carrying out Relevant Activities.
+ESR applies to all UAE onshore, free zone, and financial free zone (such as DIFC and ADGM) entities carrying out Relevant Activities.
 Understanding your obligations under ESR is crucial to avoiding significant penalties and preserving your business reputation.

 What are ‘Relevant Activities’?